 All students seeking candidacy for the PhD degree must sit for a written qualifying examination.
 To be eligible for the examination, the student must be admitted for study in the Doctoral program and must file an application form with the MSE Graduate Program Coordinator.
 Furthermore, students must have completed three graduate courses two of which are MSE core classes and another graduate level class in their first semester with at least a cumulative GPA of 3.0.
 The examination is given once a year after the first semester of full-time graduate study in the doctoral program and measures the student’s level of preparedness to pursue advanced graduate coursework and research in MSE.
 Students are expected to demonstrate a high level of aptitude in the physical sciences and mathematics and to be knowledgeable in the application of these topics to the structure, properties, and processing of condensed states of matter.
 The qualifying examination is administered by a panel of five members of the MSE graduate faculty designated by the Chair of the Graduate Program.
 The panel reviews the student’s performance in the examination and in the three graduate classes and renders a decision on candidacy for the PhD degree.
 Students who are unsuccessful may be offered the option to continue graduate study in the MSE program towards an MS degree.
 Petitions to retake the examination are rarely granted.

 The student shall put together a PoS under the guidance of his/her Principal Advisor.
 All PhD students entering the MSE PhD program have to take two MSE core courses and another graduate level class in their first semester and maintain a 3.0 GPA.
-Furthermore, the PoS should include the four designated MSE classes and an additional 12 credits of advanced coursework tailored to the student’s specific interests for a minimum 24 credits of class work.
-Three of the elective courses may be taken outside the MSE program.
+Furthermore, the PoS should include the four designated MSE classes (12 credits) and an additional 18 credits of advanced coursework tailored to the student’s specific interests for a minimum 30 credits of class work.
+Under normal circumstances a maximum of 12 of these elective credits may be taken outside the MSE program.
+For those entering with a masters degree in the same or a closely-related field of study, they must complete at least 15-credits of content coursework (a max of 6 outside of MSE).
 The student must maintain a minimum GPA of 3.0 (out of 4.0) in the core courses and an overall GPA of 3.0 (out of 4.0) or above.
 In general, the PoS should include coursework providing coverage of structure, processing, and properties of materials.
-The PoS shall also include at least 15 credits of Dissertation Research (GRAD 6950) and the total number of credits should not be less than 48, excluding MSE 6401.
+The PoS must also include at least 15 credits of Dissertation Research (GRAD 6950) and the total number of credits should not be less than 45, excluding MSE 6401.
 The core course requirement may be modified if the student has passed equivalent courses in a different department at the University of Connecticut, or at a different university in a similar graduate program.
 Such decisions shall be dealt with on a case-by-case basis by the Chair of the Graduate Program.